 The Contractor shall make and document some form of cost or price analysis with every procurement action.
-Cost analysis is the review and evaluation of each element of cost to determine reasonableness, allocability and allowability.
+Cost analysis is the review and evaluation of each element of cost to

 H. Procurement Records

 The Contractor shall maintain procurement records and files for purchases in excess of the small purchase threshold which include at a minimum the following: